lukateg/strength-age/README.md

--- remove pdfItems from getLessonData, these need to be separated -- check why uploading calls 3 requests and is so slow /// -- create suspense component for pending and error state -- retry test first flashes the test then loads loader
+-- remove pdfItems from getLessonData, these need to be separated -- check why uploading calls 3 requests and is so slow /// -- create suspense component for pending and error state -- create custom fetch function with convex token

--- fix redirects after the file uploads
--- create custom fetch function with convex token

-// TODO
--- check if permisions for tests are needed so we avoid scenario where anyone can access other peoples tests
+-- retry test multiple times and redirect back willaredirect you through multiple test reviews
 // - add error messages for each scenario that comes from the server -- iplement solution across all mutations and whole app
 // - lesson page should be new page because redirect works bad

+// TODO
+-- add permisions

 PRE OVOGA MORAS POCISTITI SVE STO STOJI U NAPOMENAMA GORE -- Add delete and edit